EUPRIO is launching an inspiring, new initiative to support innovative projects in university communications: the EUPRIO Mobility Programme (EMP).

 Step 2 - Partner submission: 06 November 2017

-Step 3 - Publication of the selected proposals: 27 November 2017
+Step 3 - Publication of the selected project and partners: 27 November 2017 > See the selected project and partners

 Step 4 - Submission of the final reports: 19 March 2018